Zuikyo/ZIKRouter/Documentation/English/ModuleRegistration.md

 ### Module protocol

-If your module contains multi components, and those components' dependencies can't be passed through destination, you need a module config protocol, and config components' dependencies inside router.
+If your module contains multi components, and those components' dependencies can't be passed through destination, you need a module config protocol, and configure components' dependencies inside router.

 For example, when you pass a model to a VIPER module, the destination is the view in VIPER, and the view is not responsible for accepting any models.